stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

         tag: 0.0.39
 ```

-Similarly do it for all environments in same way
+Similarly do it for all environments.